 - Reserve 0.25 g (1/10) of cure #1 for beef.
 Grind beef through small plate, add cure #1 and mix.
 Add as much cold water as the meat can absorb.
-Leave for 24 hours in cool place,
+Leave for 24 hours in refrigerator.

 - Grind boar meat and bacon with 10 mm (3/8") plate.
 Add salt and the rest of cure #1.
-Leave for 24 hours in cool place, preferably in refrigerator.
+Leave for 24 hours in refrigerator.

 - Mix meats together and add spices.
 Smash garlic through garlic press or chop finely.
 Apply some force when mixing, the proper word will be kneading.
 Don't add water, the meat

 - Stuff into 36-38 mm natural casings.
 Follow either A, B or C step: